alimert-t/tail_fsd/README.md

 The code takes four arguments:

 1. Parent molecule (T2, HT or DT)
-2. Starting point of the atomic tail (eV)
+2. Starting point of the atomic tail (eV):
     *Important Note*: Please do NOT use this code for starting energies below 100 eV.
 Below 100 eV, close (and below) to ionization threshold energy, the tail model is NOT a physically sensible model.
 This model / package only makes sense for calculations with higher starting energy.
 For energies below 100 eV, please use other programs.
 3. End point of the atomic tail (eV)
-4. Bin widths
+4. Bin widths:
     The package provides a binned FSD, with a given bin width.
-5. Correction
+5. Correction:
     The correction flag is by default False, which means that the program APPLIES the energy shift / nuclear broadening by default.
 It is reccomended to just skip this flag, and use as is.

 #### Example usage: